Guilherme-Silva0/gauth-frontend/README.md

 ## How to use

-Para utilizar a aplicação, basta acessar o link https://gauth-nine.vercel.app/
+To use the application, just access the link https://gauth-nine.vercel.app/

 ## How to install locally